-DA unveils charges she says assault on Paul Pelosi was politically motivated - latest
+Trump Jr deletes mocking memes as David DePape charges unveiled by DA - latest

 Assailant breaks into Nancy Pelosi’s home, attacks husband Paul Pelosi

+On Sunday evening, the former president’s son had shared memes on his Instagram account mocking the attack on Paul Pelosi, which were quickly and widely condemned by his critics as “dangerous”, “sick” and “homophobic”.

+By Monday afternoon, despite seeming to double down on the posts earlier in the day, Mr Trump Jr had deleted the offending posts off his public Instagram profile - though they remained up on his public Twitter account.

-The San Francisco District Attorney called for political rhetoric to be toned down as she announced state charges against David DePape for the alleged hammer attack on Nancy Pelosi’s husband.
+Earlier on Monday, the San Francisco District Attorney called for political rhetoric to be toned down as she announced state charges against David DePape for the alleged hammer attack on Nancy Pelosi’s husband.

 Brooke Jenkins said that her office will charge the suspect with attempted murder, residential burglary, assault with a deadly weapon, elder abuse, false imprisonment of an elder, and threats to a public official and their family.